 The three pictures at the top of this answer were all taken at the same time.
 The Bluelink range calculation shows 10 miles more than the on-board calculation because it is using slightly different data.

-Finally check out this predicted range I saw in May 2023:
+Finally, check out this predicted range I saw in July 2023:

 In summary, the Guess-O-Meter is an estimate that should be used to plan charging stops but is not something that you should stress about.